ValeriiMandryka/Boilerplate-Playwright-Allure-PlaywrightReport-Docker/README.md

    3.12 - it will run all tast in UI mode on Mobile Iphone 12

     npm run Tests:Headed-on-mobileSafari-Iphone12
-   3.13- it will open Playwright report

-    npm run open:PlaywriteReport
-   3.14 - it will open Allure report

-     npm run open:AllureReport
 ## 4. Running a single test file:

    ```